 - Raindrop.io is an intuitive, cross-platform bookmark manager for digital makers and power users.

 - Read these notes on time management from Carnegie Mellon professor Randy Pausch — a classic that is resurfacing at the right time for many.

 - I found this huge, free macOS Big Sur-style icon directory while looking for options to use with Flotato instances.
 A handy resource, especially for beta users.

 - Nate Kadlac of Plan Your Next talks about using compounding connections in Roam Research to fuel his content creation and get ahead of the blank page problem.

 - Hold X is a Chrome extension that wants top help you become more productive with prioritization, timeboxing, distraction-blocking, and gamification.

-Product, strategy, Future of Work, and careers in tech
+The Roadmap: Product, strategy, Future of Work, and careers in tech

 Dropbox is the latest San Francisco tech company making remote work permanent.
 The list of companies from tech's most remote-resistant geographical pocket gets longer by the day.
 As SitePoint's co-founder Mark Harbottle said recently: what took you all so bloody long?